keptn/keptn.github.io/content/docs/0.6.0/reference/troubleshooting/index.md

 In this section, instructions have been summarized that help to troubleshoot known issues that may occur when using Keptn.

 ## Verifying a Keptn installation

+Especially for troubleshooting purposes it is necessary to verify that all parts of the Keptn installation are running as intended (e.g., no crashed pods, all distributors running).

 <details><summary>Expand instructions</summary>
 <p>